 Registrants presumably file complaints directly with registrars and/or registries prior to escalating the issue to ICANN.

-Changed from CBUC to ISPCP on [Date]
+Changed from CBUC to ISPCP on 15 March 2012.

 See ‘Transfers of a Domain Name to a New Holder’ (http://archive.icann.org/en/udrp/udrp-policy-24oct99.htm)